Abhishek9232/Email-validation/README.md

 # Email-validation
-A simple Python script to validate email addresses using regular expressions.
-Helpful for form input validation or login systems.
+A simple Python script that checks whether an email address is valid or not using regular expressions.